tw-in-js/twind/docs/getting-started/tailwind-extensions.md

 Tailwind provides a [comprehensive list of variants and directives](https://tailwindcss.com).
 We have added some additional features that we found useful to have.

-> 💡 You can click on each summary to reveal more details.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->